TheDataDean/google-data-analytics-professional-capstone/README.md

 ### Questions to ask during analysis:

 - [ ]	Is there a difference in the days of the week that the two groups use the service?
-- [ ]	Is there a difference in trip length between the two groups?
 - [x] Are particular start stations more popular with one group over the other?
-- [ ]	Are there particular geographic areas which are more popular with one group over the other?
-- [ ]	Do annual members use a different type of bike to casual members?
+- [x]	Do annual members use a different type of bike to casual members?
 - [ ]	Do they use bikes at different times of day

 ## Preparation